io12/lambda-cove/content/posts/dependent-types.md

 have much more expressive type systems than commonly-used languages, which makes them well-suited for proofs.

-This blog post will focus on Coq ~~because that\'s the only one I know well~~.
+This blog post will focus on Coq ~~because that's the only one I know well~~.

 Propositions as types